Live Design, Think Environment

 From young, Pavatharani has always wanted to be a pilot and was curious how aircraft worked.
 Undeterred by gender norms, she aspires to be one of the rare female leaders in the aerospace industry and intends to make the industry more eco-friendly.
 She is currently in the prestigious Renaissance Engineering Programme at Nanyang Technological University,*The diploma has been renamed as Aerospace Engineering since AY2019.

-been acquired by EeZee, a Business-to-Business procurement company with over 700 suppliers on its platform.
+In 2016, Jasper co-founded Yosei Labs, a web design agency which has since been acquired by EeZee, a Business-to-Business procurement company with over 700 suppliers on its platform.
 Eezee was awarded a grant by Enterprise Singapore to digitalise and transform more than 1,000 SME suppliers in the wholesale trade industry, and is raising investments to improve their product and expand overseas.
 Jasper was named as one of Singapore’s top entrepreneurs in Forbes 30 Under 30 Asia 2020 List.*The diploma has been renamed as Aerospace Engineering since AY2019.

 At NP, Anne had the opportunity to work on several research projects, including an award-winning one where she developed an algorithm for the detection of coronary artery disease.
 This project made her realise how she could use her skills to make people’s lives better and the possibility of pursuing a career as a doctor in the future.
 Anne has had her dream realised as she has been accepted in the new SUTD-Duke-NUS Special Track, a degree programme jointly offered by the Singapore University of Technology and Design and Duke-NUS Medical School.